dgwynne/wslv/README.md

 Also, I'm an idiot and make up work for myself.

+## How?

+- Install OpenBSD on supported hardware

+Anything that provides a framebuffer and a mouse/touchscreen should be Good Enough(tm).

+- Get the source code

+`git clone` and an update of the submodules is probably the easiest way

+- Run `make obj` and then `make`

+- Run `./obj/wslv`

 ## To Do

 - fix idle handling so input is ignored until idle is off